code42/ffs-tools/README.md

   --values [value1 [value2 ...]]
                         One or more values of attribute search_type to search for
+  --max_results MAX_RESULTS
+                        Max results to return, must be 10000 or less, default is 100
+  --events_before EVENTS_BEFORE
+                        Retrieve events on or before specific date in YYYY-MM- DD format
+  --events_after EVENTS_AFTER
+                        Retrieve events on or after specific date in YYYY-MM- DD format
   --count               Return count of results only --in_file IN_FILE     Input file containing values (one per line) or raw
                         JSON query payload